 By continuing to improve fisheries, protect habitat, carefully control industrial activities and create marine protected areas, we can maintain marine ecosystems that are better able to adapt to the pressures of climate change and other human activities.
 That’s happening on the Pacific North Coast, thanks to a partnership between the B.C. government and First Nations to develop marine plans to guide future ocean uses.

-Although there's much to lament about the state of the oceans, I remain inspired by the David Suzuki Foundation's Ocean Keepers and others working to defend our precious coastal waters.
+Although there’s much to lament about the state of the oceans, I remain inspired by others working to defend our precious coastal waters.
 With less than five per cent of the oceans explored, we have much left to discover and learn.

 As the late American marine biologist, author and conservationist Rachel Carson wrote, “It is a curious situation that the sea, from which life first arose, should now be threatened by the activities of one form of that life.
 But the sea, though changed in a sinister way, will continue to exist: the threat is rather to life itself.”